-At the southern tip of the Italian boot, Reggio de Calabre guards the eastern shore of the Strait of Messina.
+At the southern tip of the Italian boot, Reggio di Calabria guards the eastern shore of the Strait of Messina.
 From the lungomare, the sea front promenade, there are magnificent views over Sicily, a little over 3 km away, and Etna.
 Rebuilt after the 1908 earthquake, Reggio is set out in a grid pattern and has Art Nouveau and Belle Époque architecture that add to its charm.
 And the fragrance of bergamot, the citrus fruit that dominates the region's confectionery and perfumery.
-A visit to the National Archaeological Museum is a must.
-It is one of the most important in Italy and among its collections are the famous Riace Bronzes, the stunning Greek statues dating from the 5th century BC that were found off the coast in 1972.

-Day 5 AGROPOLI
+Day 5 - Agropoli

 Located on the Cilento Coast along the Tyrrhenian Sea, Agropoli is an Italian town located in the province of Salerno in Campania.
 You will be seduced by the beauty of its coastline, its pristine nature and its fascinating history dating back to Antiquity.
 The Apennines (from the Celtic word "pen" meaning rocky summit) form the backbone of the Italian Peninsula and serve as a majestic background to a landscape composed of small bays and coves.
-Listed as World Heritage by UNESCO, the magnificent beaches of Trentova Bay contribute to making this small town a very popular seaside resort.
+The magnificent beaches of Trentova Bay contribute to making this small town a very popular seaside resort.

-Day 6 NAPLES
+Day 6 - Naples

-More Italian than Italy itself, Naples is the capital of the

-beautiful region of Campania, and is an unusual city to say the least.
+More Italian than Italy itself, Naples is the capital of the beautiful region of Campania, and is an unusual city to say the least.
 Its gulf, dominated by Vesuvius, is one of the world's marvels.
 Built by the Greeks and then occupied by the Romans, the city has retained the memory of antiquity, as Castell dell'Ovo illustrates.
 But Naples has another side to it with its hustle and bustle, narrow streets, clothes hung out to dry at windows, Caravaggio paintings on the walls of a church, and incessant rumour in an sleepless city.
 This is a head-spinning city to visit and savour: don't forget to eat a slice of pizza Margherita.

-Day 7 CIVITAVECCHIA (ROME)
+Day 7 - Civitavecchia (Roma)